 Mix the water and vanilla and pulse in until the dough comes together.

 Reach your hands in and gather the dough into your hands...the dough should press together and hole easily.
-Knead a couple of times to bring it all together, and divide into 4 equal chunks, wrapping each on a piece of plastic wrap or parchment.
+Knead a couple of times to bring it all together, and divide into 4 equal chunks, wrapping each on a piece of plastic wrap or parchment to prevent it drying out.

 Using a pizza cutter or knife, gently slice the large rectangles into apx 2" squares.